 While your egg is coming to room temperature, you're in turn adding moisture to your raisins.
 If you'd prefer not to add raisins to your egg, just soak the raisins in water and then drain them before adding them to the cookie dough.

-Preheat your oven and prepare two large cookie sheets with parchment paper or Silpat.
+Step 7: Preheat your oven to 350F and prepare two large cookie sheets with parchment paper or Silpat.

 Remove and allow to cool for 10 minutes before transferring to a cooling rack.